hypervideo/opus-static-sys/README.md

 ## Building

-In order to use this crate, you will need both `cmake` and `clang` installed on your build computer.
-Most Linux-based operating systems provide these via the built-in package manager under:
+In order to use this crate, you will need `cmake` installed on your build computer.
+Most Linux-based operating systems provide this via the built-in package manager.
+It is available on MacOS from `Homebrew`.
+On Windows, it should have been installed by default when you installed the Visual Studio compiler.

-* Clang: `libclang-dev`, `libclang`, `llvm`, or `clang`.
-On Windows, you may need to manually install Clang from the [Official Download Page](https://releases.llvm.org/download.html) and set a corresponding `LIBCLANG_PATH` environment variable.
-* Cmake: `cmake` or from the [Clang Download Page](https://cmake.org/download/) for Windows.

 ## Installation